adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;Progressive Enhancement is the philosophy of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.&rdquo;
 > <br> &mdash; <cite>Me</cite>

 Progressive Enhancement (PE) is one of those things that "everybody" knows don't they?
-In reality there are significant misunderstandings about it both from a philosophical stand point and more importantly the application of via code.
+In reality there are significant misunderstandings about it both from a philosophical stand point and more importantly the application of it in written code.

-Javascript isn't the only relevant technology here (patience I will cover that off shortly!) but it's basically the bit that developers struggle with.
-We all just want to be able to answer the following question:
+Whilst Javascript isn't the *only* relevant technology (patience I will cover this off in a minute), the thing we developers struggle with is how to answer the following question:

-> How the fuck am I meant to write Javascript in a Progressive Enhancement way?
+> &ldquo;How the fuck am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-Before I answer this question, I want to state 3 quick important points:
+Before answering this question, I think it would be highly beneficial to take a moment and set the scene...

-## Progressive Enhancement pointers

-**Point #1 Unobtrusive Javascript is not Progress Enhancement.**
+> Unobtrusive Javascript is not Progress Enhancement!

 Shoving script in external files does not affect the concept of a core or enhanced experience!

-**Point #2 Handling the Javascript disabled scenario is only half of the story.** Most people don't disable Javascript.
-But some do.
-But that is not all.
-Maybe the Javascript doesn't come down the wire for some reason.
-Or the user has a browser extension that fucks with your script.
+> Handling the Javascript disabled scenario is only half of the story!

-Or, and by far the most important reason of all, is that the browser doesn't understand the code it's trying to parse and execute.
+Yes, some people turn off Javascript, but most of us don't.
+Maybe, for whatever reason (some of) the Javascript doesn't make it down the wire.
+Perhaps a particular browser extension fucks with your Javascript.
+But more importantly and more common than this is that the browser doesn't understand the code it has been given.

-**Point #3 Javascript (unlike HTML and CSS) does not degrade gracefully without developer intervention.** For example `<input type="email">` naturally degrades/enhances based on browser capability.
-Same goes for `border-radius: 4px;` as the style just gets ignored.
+> JS (unlike HTML and CSS) does not degrade gracefully without developer intervention.

+For example `<input type="email">` naturally degrades.
+The same goes for `border-radius: 4px;`.
 When script is unsupported you get an error and sometimes an irrevocable one.
+For example try running the code below in IE8.

 	// 1. retrieve form
 	var form = document.forms[0];